rmw-link/blog-vuepress2/site/en/readme.md

 After a certain economy of scale is formed, people can even raise funds for the credit amount and distribute dividends for the credit amount.

-With credit and dividends, we can stimulate the development and growth of the sharing economy, increase the use of idle resources, and stimulate human initiative to create value.
+With credit and dividends, we can stimulate the development and growth of the sharing economy, increase the utilization rate of idle resources, and stimulate the initiative of human beings to create value.

 Of course, there will be many difficulties and obstacles in the technical details to achieve all this.